ldraney/az-trial-infra/README.md

    - Modify the Bicep files under `modules/` to add new resources.
    - Update workflows to include new modules as needed.

 ## Future Enhancements

 - Add support for additional Azure resources.
 - Implement automated testing for Bicep templates.
 - Configure cost management and monitoring.

+## For more information
+Please see the docs/ directory

 ## License